-Your doctor or sonographer might be able to talk you through the results of your echocardiogram with you immediately after the procedure.
-Alternatively, your results may be sent to your doctor who will go through them with you at your next appointment.
+Your doctor or sonographer might be able to talk you through the results of your echocardiogram straight away after the procedure.
+Or they’ll send them to your doctor who will go through them with you at your next appointment.

-If you have an echocardiogram as an out-patient procedure, you will be able to go home straight after the test.
+If you have an echocardiogram as an out-patient procedure, you’ll be able to go home straight after the test.
 And you should be fine to carry on with your usual day-to-day activities – you can drive home, for example.

 Complications are when problems occur during or after the procedure.

 - A standard echocardiogram is a safe procedure.
-There are no known complications associated with having it.
+There aren’t any known complications from having it.

 - A stress echocardiogram can occasionally cause heart rhythm problems, a headache or chest pains.